-Ground Floor Design
+6.0 Ground Floor Design

-Large, transparent storefront windows provide a sense of connection between the public realm and the merchandise or activity inside.
-They also provide a source of lighting of the sidewalk at night.
-This connection encourages pedestrian activity along the frontage sidewalk.
+Explanation: Large, transparent storefronts provide a sense of connection between the shopper and the merchandise or activity on the inside and provide lighting of the sidewalk at night.
+This perception of activity encourages pedestrian activity along the frontage.